-Stephen was explaining that even though God's promises may be delayed for a season, as in the case of Abraham..
-His promises are altogether sure.
-He was showing that although God's promise may not happen in the way we would like, and although His timing may be different from our expectation, His Word is true.
-Indeed, His promise to Abraham was being fulfilled in Christ, Whom they had crucified - and He had come to set up the kingdom of God on earth, as their promised Messiah-King.
+Stephen was explaining that even though God's promises may be delayed for a season, as in the case of Abraham, His promises are altogether sure.
+He was showing that although God's promises may not happen in the way we would like and although His timing may be different from our expectation, His Word is true.
+Indeed, His promise to Abraham was being fulfilled in Christ Whom they had crucified - and He had come to set up the kingdom of God on earth as their promised Messiah-King.

-God had promised Abraham a special inheritance in the land of Canaan, which would be possessed by his descendants after Him.. and although he did not see this come to pass, in his own life-time, Abraham believed God.. and its fulfilment was to be through Jesus.
-He was the promised Seed of Abraham, about Whom the Scriptures spoke.
+God had promised Abraham a special inheritance in the land of Canaan which would be possessed by his descendants after Him... and although he did not see this come to pass in his own life-time, Abraham believed God.
+The fulfilment of this promise was through Jesus Who was the promised Seed of Abraham about Whom the Scriptures spoke.
 Jesus was the One through Whom all the families of the earth would be blessed.

 Although Abraham's inheritance, about which Stephen spoke, is still yet future, it is secured for his descendants in Christ, for God's promises cannot fail.
 Although the Promised Land which God pledged to Abraham's descendants as a permanent possession is not yet realised - a believing remnant of Jews will, one day, be settled securely in their land forever - following the terrible future time of 'Jacob's trouble'.

 As members of the Church in this dispensation of grace, we can rejoice that nothing will prevent God's plans, purposes, and promises from being fulfilled - for both the people of Israel and for the Christian Church.